A Michigan Trailer Bill of Sale is a document facilitating the transfer of ownership and liability for trailers from the seller to the buyer.

-New and used trailers purchased from a dealership will be titled at the dealership, but trailers purchased in a private sale will need to be titled and registered by the new owner.
+New and used trailers in Michigan purchased from a dealership will be titled and registered by the salesperson, while vehicles purchased in a private sale will need to be titled and registered by the new owner.
+Trailers weighing 2500 pounds or less don’t need a title.

 Registering a Trailer in Michigan